jhthorsen/app-tt/README.md

 ### start

-This command will start tracking a new event.
-It will also stop the current event if any event is in process.
+This command will start tracking a new event or update an active event.
+It will also stop the current event if a new event is started.
 There is also a `--resume` switch which can resume the last logged event.

 * The time will default to "now".
 * `--project` will default to current working directory.